 And then there’s Frieza, who might be the best thing (and surprisingly, the funniest) in the entire movie.
 He’s still the vain, cruel, gleefully evil heel that fans have loved to hate for decades, but his multiple defeats at the hands of Goku and others (along with a couple long stays in Hell) have changed him.
 The new role that Frieza seems to be settling into is a welcome one that allows him to share the spotlight with other big bads while securing him a more permanent placement in the Dragon Ball cast, even if he’s not always a big part of the battles.

-Dragon Ball Super: Broly is a fantastic addition to the classic series, and will definitely end up being one of the best action movies this year.
+Dragon Ball Super: Broly is a fantastic addition to the classic franchise, and will definitely end up being one of the best action movies this year.
 It’s animation, scope, and story all set a high bar for the future of Dragon Ball, and I’m very excited for whatever comes next.